-The hardest part of all this was the research.
-Which was a good thing.
-At a few points in my life I’ve worried that I’m too jaded and desensitized to violence.
-However, reading the articles and books and listening to podcasts and witness accounts have dashed those thoughts to the ground.
+The hardest part about all this was the research.
+Which is a good thing.
+At some points in my life I’ve worried I’m too jaded and desensitized to violence, but reading the articles and books and listening to podcasts and witness accounts have dashed those thoughts to the ground.
 I’m still affected.
 These events are still horrendous and abnormal and affecting.
 I’m still struggling with making this story work, but at least I know that the subject matter still horrifies me.
 One little sliver of my heart worried this would be too mundane for screenplay competitions or my portfolio, but I don’t think that will be the case.

-Of all the things I read, ‘Columbine‘* by Dave Cullen was the most intense and in-depth.
-It is the quintessential read regarding the Columbine shooting, written ten years after the event.
+Of all the things I read, ‘Columbine‘* by Dave Cullen was the most intense and in depth; it is the quintessential read regarding the Columbine shooting, written in the ten years after the event.
 I gathered a few key quotes that I believe truly highlight the emotional weight of the events of April 1999.
 It was these quotes that I took with me into the beginnings of this project, and that I believe frame the story invisibly throughout my work.

 These are the things that truly got to me.
 I still have trouble wrapping my head around the story about the Japanese film crew enraptured by prairie dogs near the Columbine campus.
 In all honesty, I’m having trouble wrapping my head around the entire concept of school shootings, despite it being such a prevalent part of American culture these days.
 It will never make sense.